Distinctness of two pseudo-Anosov maps

 \subsection{Fried's Theorem in light of more recent works}

 Suppose that $f:S\to S$ is an orientable pseudo-Anosov homeomorphism, and that $Q = Q_f = \text{Coker}(f_*-\text{Id})/\text{Torsion}$ has rank at least one.
-Liu \cite{Liu}, as he states, mainly following Fried's works, shows that Fried's $\zeta_{Q,f}(\tau)$ equals $\Delta^{\sharp}_{M_f}$, the multivariable Alexander polynomial of $M_f$ with respect to its suspension flow.
-This latter is defined to be a generator of a certain principal ideal in $\mathbb Z[G]$, (one of the key reasons for using $G$ instead of $H_1(M_f; \mathbb Z)$ is that the group ring $\mathbb Z[G]$ is a unique factorization domain) and hence is only well-defined up to multiplication by units, thus by elements of the form $\pm h$ with $h \in G$.
+In the case of $S$ being a closed surface, Liu \cite{Liu}, as he states, mainly following Fried's works, uses \cite{T} to show that Fried's $\zeta_{Q,f}(\tau)$ equals $\Delta^{\sharp}_{M_f}$, the multivariable Alexander polynomial of $M_f$ with respect to its suspension flow.
+This latter is defined to be a generator of a certain principal ideal in $\mathbb Z[G]$ --- one of the key reasons for using $G$ instead of $H_1(M_f; \mathbb Z)$ is that the group ring $\mathbb Z[G]$ is a unique factorization domain --- and hence is only well-defined up to multiplication by units, thus by elements of the form $\pm h$ with $h \in G$.